 Hydrangeas

-Hydrangea is a genus of long-lived flowering shrubs and climbers.
-They are best in rich, moist, well-drained soil.
-They grow well in the sun or part-shade with adequate moisture.
+Hydrangea is a genus of long-lived flowering shrubs and climbers, and there are many hydrangea tree varieties to choose from.
+These plants thrive in rich, moist, well-drained soil and grow well in the sun or part-shade with adequate moisture.

 Smooth Hydrangea Type is the hardy American native (H. arborescens), including “Annabelle” with spectacular large white rounded flower heads in late summer in either sun or shade.
 If unpruned, these plants can grow quite large.
 However, they are usually pruned to about 30 cm in April for fewer but larger flowers.